-Recent graduates of APTA-credentialed physical therapy programs are eligible to apply, as are physical therapists who are new to the field of orthopedics and are interested in one-on-one mentoring.
+Recent graduates of accredited physical therapy programs are eligible to apply, as are physical therapists who are new to the field of orthopedics and are interested in one-on-one mentoring.

 Applicants can hold a bachelor's, master's or doctor of physical therapy degree.

 Yes.
-Our curriculum is developed from the Description of Specialty Practice readiness guidelines.
+Our curriculum is developed from the American Board of Physical Therapy Residency and Fellowship Education Description of Residency Practice and the American Board of Physical Therapy Specialists' Description of Specialty Practice.
 An emphasis is placed on the concepts and knowledge necessary for the OCS exam.

-Yes, a personal interview with the faculty of the SLU-SSM Health Residency Program is a requirement of the application process for invited applicants.
+Yes, a personal interview with the faculty of the SLU-SSM Health Physical Therapy Residency Program is a requirement of the application process for invited applicants.

 Typically, yes; however different lenders may have different policies.
 Check with your specific lender regarding your individual account and its management.